pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 	1. **Address Families**: Click **Add** and configure as follows:
 		1. **Type**: IPV4_UNICAST
 		1. **State**: Enabled
-		1. **Out Filter**: Select the IP Prefix List that includes the network where vCenter and NSX Manager are deployed, as well as the network where the TKGI management plane is deployed.
+		1. **Out Filter**: Select the IP Prefix List that includes the network where vCenter and NSX Manager are deployed, as well as the network where the {{ vars.product_short }} management plane is deployed.
 		1. Click **Add**.
 	1. Back at the **Routing** > **BGP** screen:
 		1. Enter the Tenant Tier-0 AS number.